JayMehta-98/Final-Project/README.md

 ## Milestone 1
 **Due Date**: Thursday November 22th
 I have downloaded 134 samples from the repository and I have written a script which will read all the files and create a count matrix containing the gene expression for all the samples along with the gene id.
+The star count files can be found over here

 **Known Issues**: The file name for each sample had to be manually changed to their corresponding case id and I had to fish out two files which were extra since I had a 143 cases but had 145 files.